greysonDEV/dotfiles/README.md

 # Greyson's OSX dotfiles!

-**Disclaimer:** Please do not hastily employ my dotfiles without understanding what each one entails and the settings they change.
+**Disclaimer:** Please do not hastily replace your dotfiles with these without understanding what each one entails and the settings they change.
 Use at your own risk!

 ### Flow
 * [nvim](https://github.com/neovim/neovim)